FreedomBen/breakout71/Readme.md

 - russian roulette: 5/6 chances to get a free upgrade, 1/6 chance of game over.
 Not really fun
 - [colin] bigger ball - self-explanatory, or is it ? what's the point ? physics would break now if ball bigger than bricks
 - [colin] smaller ball - doable, but why
-- [colin] earthquake - when the puck hits any side of the screen with velocity, the screen shakes and a brick explodes/falls from the level. alternatively, any brick you catch with the puck gives you the coins at the current combo rate. each level lowers the amount of hits before a brick falls.
-Problem : no limit on how often you can slam the puck around
+- [colin] earthquake - when the paddle hits any side of the screen with velocity, the screen shakes and a brick explodes/falls from the level. alternatively, any brick you catch with the paddle gives you the coins at the current combo rate. each level lowers the amount of hits before a brick falls.
+Problem : no limit on how often you can slam the paddle around
 - missile goes when you catch coin
 - missile goes when you break a brick
-- [colin] Batteries - lvl1: recharge les pouvoirs du puck quand la balle touche le haut de l'écran (1 fois par lancer, se recharge en touchant le puck). lvl2: également après voir détruit 6 blocs. lvl3: également quand elle touche les bords de l'écran : i'll probably just let the second puck replace this
+- [colin] Batteries - lvl1: recharge les pouvoirs du paddle quand la balle touche le haut de l'écran (1 fois par lancer, se recharge en touchant le paddle). lvl2: également après voir détruit 6 blocs. lvl3: également quand elle touche les bords de l'écran : i'll probably just let the second paddle replace this
  - store much more details about run (level by level) as numbers only (instead of json that gets big false)
 - [colin] hitman - hit the marked brick for +5 combo. each level increases the combo you get for it.
-- [colin] sweet spot - place your puck directly below a moving spot at the top of the level to increase your combo
+- [colin] sweet spot - place your paddle directly below a moving spot at the top of the level to increase your combo
 - [colin] reward the player with more choices/perks for breaking a brick while having reached an increasing combo thresholds.
 5 combo, then 10, then 20, then 40 etc… once a threshold is reached you aren't rewarded for that threshold again until you start a rew run
-- mobile option: relative movement of the touch would be amplified and added to the puck
+- mobile option: relative movement of the touch would be amplified and added to the paddle
 - mobile option: don't pause on mobile when lifting finger
 - translate fastlane presentation texts to french
 - convert captures to mp4 unsing ffmpeg wasm because reddit refuses webm files
 - disable zooming (for ios double tap)
-- Waterline under the puck, coins slow down a lot, reflections
+- Waterline under the paddle, coins slow down a lot, reflections
 - webgl rendering:  background gradient light map, shinier coins, quite hard
 - on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..